 Norminal supply Voltage 3.3V

 Supply Voltage Tolerance +/-5%

-ASIC Junction Temperature 7% lower than the lowest throttle temperature, specified at Max TDP operating case (e.g. if the throttle temp is 70C then the

-operating temp would be 65C)
+ASIC Junction Temperature 7% lower than the lowest throttle temperature specified at Max TDP operating case (e.g. if the throttle temp is 70C then the operating temp would be 65C)

-The module shall support Target performance levels in Table 4 by default while take Lower and Highest performance mode as optional setting.
+The module shall support Target Performance and higher performance levels in Table 4.
+Highest performance mode is optional.
 Module will determine operating TDP mode during power on stage from firmware.
-This is a static power level, it is not changed during run time through software, and defines the maximum sustained power drawn from the system during normal operation.
-The module components should be designed to support the highest power level that the module can support.
+This is a static power level.
+It is not changed during run time through software.
+It defines the maximum sustained power drawn from the system during normal operation.
+The module components should be designed to support the highest power level that the module can be used in.